Street sign that reads 'Pepper Street' in black text on a white background, mounted on a black metal frame in front of a glass storefront window.

 Pepper

-There are three instances of this spice on London’s street signs; Pepper Street is on the Isle of Dogs – and tenuously linked to the spice trade and ships that would have imported the dried peppercorns to the old London docklands.
+There are three instances of pepper on London’s street signs; Pepper Street is on the Isle of Dogs – perhaps tenuously linked to the spice trade and ships that would have imported the dried peppercorns to the old London docklands.
 A second Pepper Street is in Southwark and there’s a Pepper Close in North Beckton.
-Additionally, there’s a Peppercorn Close in Thornton Heath.

 Pepper